-Prized for their hidden assets, the trees with the highest values on the planet are not coveted for their beauty as an ornamental.
-They aren't collectible species, and only grow in certain areas with a tropical climate.
+They are prized for their hidden assets.
+Trees with the highest values on the planet are not coveted for their beauty as ornamental.
+They aren’t collectible species and only grow in certain areas with a tropical climate.
 Due to the incredible amount of money one can make from a single tree, they are also threatened with extinction.

 Known as Mpingo in the Tanzanian dialect, the wood from an African Blackwood (Dalbergia melanoxylon) fetches $25,000 per cubic meter.
-That's roughly 10.7 square feet, which translates to a piece of trunk measuring about 2-feet by 5-feet.
-The wood is used to make the finest quality wind instruments, and highly prized by wood carvers.
+That’s roughly 10.7 square feet, which translates to a piece of trunk measuring about 2-feet by 5-feet.
+The wood is used to make the most delicate quality wind instruments and is highly prized by woodcarvers.

-Used for a variety of purposes in the Eastern world, the aromatic oil of the Agarwood tree (Aquillaria malaccensis) is the highest priced aphrodisiac and essential oil you can buy.
-Possessing top quality oud from trees in the wild in great quantities would make you very wealthy instantly as it is pricier than gold.
+They are used for a variety of purposes in the Eastern world.
+The aromatic oil of the Agarwood tree (Aquillaria malaccensis) is the highest priced aphrodisiac and essential oil you can buy.
+Possessing top-quality oud from trees in the wild in significant quantities would make you very wealthy instantly as it is pricier than gold.
 A pound of gold in the United States currently has a value of just under $20,800.
-A pound of oud oil is commands $25,000 on the market.
+A pound of oud oil is commanded $25,000 on the market.

-The heartwood is also valuable in India, Pakistan and Asia as incense.
-This brings the value of an Aquillaria tree up sharply with the price that its wood chips and powder commands.
+The heartwood is also valuable in India, Pakistan, and Asia as incense.
+That brings the value of an Aquillaria tree up sharply with the price that its wood chips and powder command.
 In China, a sapling could bring upwards of $600, and a carving from the heartwood about 2-feet in length is worth about $125,000.

-Treasured for thousands of years, legal and illegal over harvesting has made the wild Agarwood tree a rarity indeed.
-In recent years, plantations are springing up across this part of the world, and while the oil and wood harvested from a cultivated tree is still highly valuable, its quality and market value is lower than that from a wild tree.
+They are treasured for thousands of years.
+Legal and illegal over-harvesting has made the wild Agarwood tree a rarity indeed.
+In recent years, plantations are springing up across this part of the world, and while the oil and wood harvested from a cultivated tree are still highly valuable, its quality and market value is lower than that from a wild tree.